 The mission of the Madison County Business League & Foundation is to bring together, under one organization, the voice of numerous entities in order to establish a clear and concise message for the future.
 This organization, which is comprised of elected, appointed, business and individual leaders of Madison County, will enable all partners in business and economic development to participate collectively in bringing together the overall vision for Madison County.

-Madison County Business League & Foundation Read More
+The Madison County Business League and Foundation and MCEDA announce the 2015 Vision Celebration Luncheon.
+Read More